 As the temps dip here in Minnesota, I am reminded of this timeless recipe that everyone needs in their kitchen repertoire.
-Homemade Basil Pesto is a perennial favorite and if you make enough you can keep on enjoying all winter long.
+Homemade Basil Pesto is a perennial favorite and if you make enough you can keep on enjoying it all winter long.

 Ingredients needed for Basil Pesto Recipe

 Fresh Basil Leaves You can buy basil in the store, at most farmers’ markets, or grow it your self in your actual ground or in a pot.
 Super easy girlfriend!
-Clip all of the leaves off of the stems and wash them gently in water.
+Clip all of the leaves off of the stems and wash them gently, in water.

 Moreover, they are even better when they are lightly toasted.
 More details below.
 You can also use other nut varieties.
-Be creative; try walnuts, raw almonds, pecans or pepitas.
+Be creative; try walnuts, raw almonds, pecans, or pepitas.

 Parmesan Cheese Buy a chunk and grate it for the most delicious flavor.
 You can also buy fresh parmigiana in some delicatessen departments, already grated in a bag or tub.
 This will not be as flavorful but it will definitely still taste great!

 Fresh Whole Garlic Cloves Be sure to buy the fresh garlic bulbs for this.
 You do not need to mince ahead of time because your food processor will do all the work for you.
 Superfast whiplash.

 Extra Virgin Olive Oil Use a good-quality oil to make yours the best basil pesto recipe EVA!